 Toro is a cafeteria-sized Spanish restaurant just above the Meatpacking District where you can begin your meal with a spoonful of uni and caviar.
 Incidentally, your internal reaction to that statement will tell you exactly what sort of person you are.
 Regardless of your personality type, however, you’ll enjoy a lot of the food here.
 Go for the simpler tapas and feel free to leave your striped button-down untucked.

 The Commons Chelsea is a tiny coffee shop that has a few tables and somehow doesn’t feel claustrophobic.
 In addition to coffee, they do salads, sandwiches, breakfast items, and, of course, avocado toast.
-Because if a place doesn’t have avocado toast in 2017, its owners can technically be prosecuted Salem-style.
+Because if a place doesn’t have avocado toast in 2018, its owners can technically be prosecuted Salem-style.
 There’s also beer and wine.
-The next time you’re wandering around Chelsea in the AM, get breakfast here.
+The next time you’re wandering around Chelsea in the morning, get breakfast here.